Search:

 Passport

 In contrast to the long history of temples in Israel, there will be no temple in the New Jerusalem.
-This is because there is no need for a place to worship because God and Christ are actually present and there will be free access to them.
+This is because there is no need for a place to worship because God and Christ are present and there will be free access to them.
 Jesus is the temple (v.
 22) and the light (v.
 23).
 This means the city requires no sun or moon because the glory of God and the Lamb will light the city.
 In the temple, as in the tabernacle, there were three ways it was lighted.
 In the outer court the sun provided the light by day and the moon by night.
 In the inner sanctuary it was lit by candles and in the Holy of Holies God’s Shekinah glory provided the light.

 John also learned that the gates of the city will never be shut which means there will be no unhindered access (vv.
 25-26).
 However, entrance into the city is restricted to those who are redeemed.
 The book of the Revelation makes it clear that heaven will be open only for “those whose names are written in the Lamb’s book of life (21:27).
 That’s the document in which we must be sure we have our names inscribed.
 If you’re traveling to a foreign country, don’t forget your passport, but most of all, don’t forget to trust in Jesus as your passport to heaven.